UtRaj/Portfolio-Optimization/README.md

 ## Features

-- Uses Monte Carlo simulation to generate thousands of possible portfolio combinations.
+- Uses Monte Carlo simulation to generate possible portfolio combinations.
-- Calculates portfolio return, volatility, and Sharpe ratio for each combination.
+- Calculates portfolio return, volatility and Sharpe ratio for each combination.
 - Identifies the portfolio with the highest Sharpe ratio as the optimal portfolio.
 - Visualizes the efficient frontier, showing the relationship between return and volatility.
 - Displays the optimal portfolio weights for each asset.